taco2442/ServiceDesk-Lab/README.md

 ## Introduction
 In this Lab, I will be going over how to set up a Service Desk environment to allow users to get hand on experience.
 We will  set up two VM's in Virtual box (one for the Domain Controller and one for the clientPC) this will allow us to access the DC from a seperate PC.
+We will also experiment with Jira ticketing system and get familiar with tickets.
 After the lab is over you will having some knowledge in the following:
 * Virtual box
 * Active Directory - Adding/Deleting Users, Password Resets, Group/Role Policy
 * Configuring a Domain Controller
 * Windows server 2016
+* Jira Ticketing system

 ## Setup
 For this lab you will need to download and install the latest version of Virtual box